mdomag/mini_social_media_app/README.md

 # Mini social media app
-A mini social media app for Android using Kotlin and Firestore Database.
+A mini social media app for Android made using Kotlin and Firestore Database.